 Legislator of the Year, Mental Health Colorado (2016)

 Special Recognition Award-Service to Colorado's Seniors, Colorado Senior Lobby (2016)

 About Senator John Kefalas

-I serve the people of Senate District 14, which spans Fort Collins.
-I am the ranking member of the Local Government Committee, and a member of the Capitol Development Committee.
-In addition, I serve on the Health Insurance Exchange Oversight Committee, Behavioral Health Transformation Council and the All Payer Claims Database Advisory Committee.
-From 2009 – 2014 I led the Economic Opportunity Poverty Reduction Task Force, and I served on the Flood Disaster Recovery Committee and the Early Childhood and School Readiness Legislative Commission in 2013 and 2014 respectively.
-I teach public policy graduate courses at Colorado State University as an adjunct faculty member.
-For more information please visit www.johnkefalas.org.
+Senator John Kefalas serves the people of Senate District 14, which spans Fort Collins.
+He is the ranking member of the Local Government Committee, serves as a new member of the Health and Human Services Committee, and a member of the Capital Development Committee.
+In addition, John serves on the Health Insurance Exchange Oversight Committee, Behavioral Health Transformation Council and the All Payer Claims Database Advisory Committee.
+From 2009 – 2014 John led the Economic Opportunity Poverty Reduction Task Force, and served on the Flood Disaster Recovery Committee and the Early Childhood and School Readiness Legislative Commission in 2013 and 2014 respectively.
+He teaches public policy graduate courses at Colorado State University as an adjunct faculty member.
+For more information please visit www.johnkefalas.org/biography.